 Pianist, piano teacher

-This biography, written by Edmund Bohan, was first published in the Dictionary of New Zealand Biography, vol 5, 2000.
+This biography, written by Edmund Bohan, was first published in the Dictionary of New Zealand Biography in 2000.

 Ernest Charles Empson was born on 9 March 1880 in Ashburton to Yorkshire-born parents John Edwin Empson, an engine-fitter, and his wife, Ann Johnson.
 He was brought up in the household of Charles and Sophia Thompson, parents of the painter Sydney Lough Thompson, where his precocious musical gifts were recognised early and encouraged by Sophia.
 He was educated at Christchurch East School.